SSH Connections

 Connection Port

 The port used to establish the selected protocol connection.
 By Default, this will be the port value defined on the PAM Machine record.
 The port specified here will override the default port.
-For SSH, the port is 22
+For SSH, the default port is 22

 Public Host Key (Base64)